zachMitchell/programmingNotes/salesforce/visualforce.md

 Just like html, you can set parameters to VF tags.

-## Visualforce expressions:

-You can retrieve variables from your database using `{! $variable.value }` syntax.
+* You can retrieve variables from your database using `{! $variable.value }` syntax.
 Expressions are case-insensitive, and can be concatinated through `&`.

+* Visualforce works on something called "components".
+Coarse-grained components have broad functionality, while fine-grained is focused.